Plastic action or distraction? As climate change bears down, reduce plastic polution call not wasted

-Climate change, pollution and overfishing are just a few problems that need addressing to maintain a healthy blue planet.
+Climate change, pollution, and overfishing are just a few problems that must be addressed to maintain a healthy blue planet.
 Everyone must get involved – but it’s easy to feel overwhelmed and unsure where to start.

-Of course we can start with the obvious - making sure we reduce, reuse and recycle.
+Of course, we can start with the obvious—reducing, reusing, and recycling.
 Yet, given the scale of the challenge, these small, relatively simple steps are not enough.
 So, how can we encourage people to do more?

 There is controversy about the best approach.
 Some argue focusing on easy actions is distracting and can lead people to overestimate their positive impact, reducing the chance they will do more.

-However, our new research found promoting small and relatively easy actions, such as reducing plastic use, can be a useful entry point for engaging in other, potentially more effective actions around climate change.
+However, our new research found that promoting small and relatively easy actions, such as reducing plastic use, can be a useful entry point for engaging in other, potentially more effective actions related to climate change.

 The plastic distraction debate

-Marine plastic pollution is set to quadruple by 2050 and efforts to reduce this have received a lot of attention.
-In this arena, Australia is making significant progress.
+Marine plastic pollution is set to quadruple by 2050, and efforts to reduce it have received considerable attention.
+Australia is making significant progress in this arena.

-For example, last year scientists discovered the amount of plastic litter found on Australian coasts had reduced by 30% since 2012-13.
-Seven out of eight Australian states and territories have also committed to ban single-use plastics.
+For example, last year, scientists discovered that the amount of plastic litter on Australian coasts had reduced by 30% since 2012-13.
+Seven out of eight Australian states and territories have also committed to banning single-use plastics.

-Yet, some scientists are concerned all this fuss about plastic distracts us from addressing the more pressing issue of climate change, which is degrading marine ecosystems at an alarming rate and making oceans hotter than ever before.
+Yet, some scientists are concerned all this fuss about plastic distracts us from addressing the more pressing issue of climate change, which is degrading marine ecosystems at an alarming rate and making oceans hotter than ever.

-For example, without an urgent reduction in greenhouse gas emissions, coral reefs could lose more than 90% coral cover within the next decade.
-This includes our very own Great Barrier Reef.
+For example, without an urgent reduction in greenhouse gas emissions, coral reefs, including our Great Barrier Reef, could lose more than 90% of their coral cover within the next decade.

-When it comes to climate action, Australia is behind.
-Many Australians are also unsure which actions to take.
+Australia is behind when it comes to climate action, and Many Australians are unsure which actions to take.
 For example, a 2020 study asked more than 4,000 Australians what actions were needed to help the Great Barrier Reef.
 The most common response (25.6%) involved reducing plastic pollution.
 Only 4.1% of people mentioned a specific action to mitigate climate change.

 ‘Spillover’ behaviour